 The Company participates in various other defined contribution and government-mandated retirement plans based on local law or custom.
 The Company periodically makes required contributions for certain of these plans, whereas other plans are unfunded retirement bonus plans which will be paid at the employee's retirement date.
-At December 31, 2008 and 2007, the consolidated balance sheets include \$12,098,000 and \$12,691,000 within accrued pension and other postretirement costs related to these plans.
+At December 31, 2009 and 2008, the consolidated balance sheets include \$11,228,000 and \$12,098,000 within accrued pension and other postretirement costs related to these plans.

 Many of the Company's U.S. employees are eligible to participate in 401(k) savings plans, some of which provide for Company matching under various formulas.
-Concurrent with the freezing of U.S. pension benefits effective January 1, 2009, the Company match for affected employees will be increased.
-The Company's matching expense for the plans was \$3,250,000, \$3,322,000, and \$3,455,000 for the years ended December 31, 2008, 2007, and 2006, respectively.
-No material amounts are included in the consolidated balance sheets at December 31, 2008 and 2007 related to unfunded 401(k) contributions.
+Concurrent with the freezing of U.S. pension benefits effective January 1, 2009, the Company match for affected employees was increased.
+The Company's matching expense for the plans was \$5,004,000, \$3,250,000, and \$3,322,000 for the years ended December 31, 2009, 2008, and 2007, respectively.
+No material amounts are included in the consolidated balance sheets at December 31, 2009 and 2008 related to unfunded 401(k) contributions.

 Certain key employees participate in a deferred compensation plan.
-During the years ended December 31, 2008, 2007, and 2006, these employees could defer a portion of their compensation until retirement, or elect shorter deferral periods.
+During the years ended December 31, 2009, 2008, and 2007, these employees could defer a portion of their compensation until retirement, or elect shorter deferral periods.
 The Company maintains a liability within other noncurrent liabilities on its consolidated balance sheets related to these deferrals.
 The Company maintains a non-qualified trust, referred to as a "rabbi" trust, to fund payments under this plan.
 Rabbi trust assets are subject to creditor claims under certain conditions and are not the property of employees.
 Therefore, they are accounted for as other noncurrent assets.
-Assets held in trust related to the deferred compensation plan at December 31, 2008 and 2007 were approximately \$11 million and \$13 million, respectively.
+Assets held in trust related to the deferred compensation plan at December 31, 2009 and 2008 were approximately \$12 million and \$11 million, respectively.
 Assets held in trust are intended to approximate the Company's liability under this plan.

 The Company is obligated to pay post-employment benefits to certain terminated employees related to acquisitions.
-The liabilities recorded for these obligations total \$18,460,000 and \$15,784,000 as of December 31, 2008 and 2007, respectively.
-Of these amounts, \$2,718,000 and \$3,784,000 is included in accrued liabilities as of December 31, 2008 and 2007, respectively, with the remaining amounts included in other noncurrent liabilities.
+The liabilities recorded for these obligations total \$12,283,000 and \$18,460,000 as of December 31, 2009 and 2008, respectively.
+Of these amounts, \$2,982,000 and \$2,718,000 are included in accrued liabilities as of December 31, 2009 and 2008, respectively, with the remaining amounts included in other noncurrent liabilities.